nenuadrian/mpo/README.md

 ![Acme Results](results/acme_tf.png)

-## II - Single file Acme TF with only dm-Reverb and dm-Sonnet (ATFRS)
+## II - Single file Acme TF based on I with only dm-Reverb and dm-Sonnet (ATFRS)

 Not able to remove dependencies further as Sonnet and Reverb are tightly integrated.
 But removed Acme and Launchpad dependencies. [src/acme_tf_reduced_deps/train.py](src/acme_tf_reduced_deps/train.py)